-The Vice President, Business and Finance can provide information about financial requirements relating to curriculum development.
+The Vice President, Business and Finance can provide information about financial requirements relating to curriculum development, and information about existing and projected facilities, equipment, and personnel requirements.

 APPENDIX D: SCANS FOUNDATIONAL SKILLS AND COMPETENCIES

 As part of the educational reform movement that began in the early 1980's, the Secretary's Commission on Achieving Necessary Skills (SCANS), sponsored by the U.S. Department of Labor, developed through research with industry the following skills and competencies.
 Industry leaders recommend these skills and competencies for successful workplace experiences.
 While SCANS does not address course content, the skills and competencies do address instructional methods.